ROLE

 To uncover the root causes behind Gen X's behavior, we conducted three focus groups and five interviews, which revealed that what appeared as social media addiction was actually something deeper.

-Our focus groups with Gen X participants challenged our initial assumption and revealed that:
+Our focus groups with Gen X participants challenged our initial assumption and revealed that: Gen X turns to social media not out of addiction, but as a response to major life changes like divorce, empty nesting, and retirement.

 Quotes from participants

 These midlife transitions lead many to experience a profound loss of purpose, loneliness, and suddenly abundant free time.
+What appears as digital dependency is actually a natural human response: the desire to rebuild social connections when established life patterns are disrupted.

 Having shifted our focus from social media use to connection-building challenges, we conducted interviews with five Gen X individuals using directed storytelling to explore the underlying emotions and motivations.